rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ping-federate/_index.md

 >- Following are the Rancher Service Provider URLs needed for configuration:
 Metadata URL: `https://<rancher-server>/v1-saml/ping/saml/metadata`
-Assertion Consumer Service (ACS) URL: `https://<rancher-server>/v1-saml/ping/saml/acs`
+Assertion Consumer Service (ACS) URL: `https://<rancher-server>/v1-saml/ping/saml/acs` Note that these URLs will not return valid data until the authentication configuration is saved in Rancher.
 >- Export a `metadata.xml` file from your IdP Server.
 For more information, see the [PingIdentity documentation](https://documentation.pingidentity.com/pingfederate/pf83/index.shtml#concept_exportingMetadata.html).

 1. From the **Global** view, select **Security > Authentication** from the main menu.